End of Life Care for Patients with Disorders of Consciousness

 Glasgow Coma Scale (GCS)

-The most frequently used tool for measuring decreases in consciousness and coma is the Glasgow Coma Scale (GCS) (4).
-The GCS measures the level of consciousness, by assigning scores for levels of wakefulness, awareness, and response to basic instructions (4).
-The GCS can be used for any situation in which there is a decrease in consciousness, and is an important part of a neurological exam (4).
+The Glasgow Coma Scale (GCS) (4) is the most frequently used tool for measuring decreases in consciousness and coma.
+The GCS measures the level of consciousness by assigning scores for levels of wakefulness, awareness, and response to basic instructions (4).
+It can be used for any situation in which there is a decrease in consciousness and is an important part of a neurological exam (4).

 Coma Recovery Scale-Revised (CRS-R)

 The CRS-R is designed specifically for patients with DoC.
-It is a standardized neurobehavioral assessment measurement used to assist in determining a diagnosis, predict outcomes, and assist in treatment planning (1).
-The scale consists of 23 items and 6 subscales which assess auditory, visual, motor, oromotor, communication, and arousal functions (1).
+It is a standardized neurobehavioral assessment measurement used to assist in determining a diagnosis, predicting outcomes, and assisting in treatment planning (1).
+The scale consists of 23 items and 6 subscales, which assess auditory, visual, motor, oromotor, communication, and arousal functions (1).

 The CRS-R helps differentiate patients in MCS from those in VS (1).
 While the CRS-R is considered the gold standard for assessing severely brain-injured patients, it does require a significant amount of time to complete.